mordori/push_swap/README.md

 > ./push_swap $(shuf -i 0-100 -n 10) | wc -l
 > ```

-The program will sort the numbers and print the called operations.
+The program will sort the numbers and print out the called operations.

 - To delete all of the compiled files, use
 ``` Makefile